WilliamSchack/Spotify-Downloader/README.md

     - Right character sets the closing input
 - File Name Input sets the output name of each song.
     - Each tag must be enclosed with the characters set in the left input field
+- Can only include the currently implemented tags listed below

+**Sub Folders**
+- Enclosing tag input sets the characters to open and close a tag
+    - Left character sets the opening input
+    - Right character sets the closing input
+- Sub Folders Input sets the sub folders within the chosen directory that each song will be saved to
+    - Each tag must be enclosed with the characters set in the left input field
-- Can only include these currently implemented tags:
+- Can only include the currently implemented tags listed below

+**Tags**
+- These are the tags that can be used by the File Name & Sub Folders settings
 	- **Song Name** - Name of the song
     - **Album Name** - Name of the album
     - **Song Artist** - Name of the first artist of a song
     - **Song Artists** - Names of each artist of a song "Artist1, Artist2, Artist3, ..."